 himself/herself at the court for the relevant divorce proceedings.
 The

-law attorney in Peoria or alternatively represent himself.
-The respondent
+attorney in Peoria or alternatively represent himself.
+The respondent will be asked

-will be asked to file a 'response' to the allegations made by
+to file a 'response' to the allegations made by the petitioner

-the petitioner either confirming or denying the allegations made.
-That's
+either confirming or denying the allegations made.
+That's why it is

-why it is important to work with an experienced Peoria family law firm
+important to work with an experienced Peoria family law firm that can

-that can help you respond in a timely fashion and protect you throughout
+help you respond in a timely fashion and protect you throughout the divorce

 What is to be done if the respondent evades the "service of process"?